 We always use soft close hinges as standard.
 Not only do soft close hinges they sound better than a banging kitchen cabinet door, they protect the cabinetry, making it more durable.
 A longer-lasting kitchen is a more sustainable one.
 By incorporating the waste bin in the new kitchen peninsula, we eliminated the need for a freestanding one.
 This also created more floor space in the compact kitchen design.

 We made all the kitchen cabinets from our special eco board, which is produced from 100% recycled timber.
 The flat panel doors add to the sleek, unfussy style.
 The light colour cabinetry lends the kitchen a feeling of light and space.

-The kitchen worktops and upstands are made from recycled paper – created from many, many layers of recycled paper, set in resin to bond it.
+The kitchen worktops and upstands are Richlite countertops, made from recycled paper.
+They are created from many, many layers of recycled paper, set in resin to bond it.
 Read more about this material on our webpage here.
 A really unique material, it is incredibly tactile and develops a lovely patina over time.